Tep1g/notes/content/gem5/Exercise 1.md

     return 0;
 }
 ```

+The following command uses GCC to compile `sum.c` into an assembly file that we can read.
+The `-S` flag compiles it to assembly, `-fverbose-asm` generates comments that make it easier to understand the assembly code.  `-O0` disables compiler optimization.
+`>> gcc -S -fverbose-asm -O0 sum.c -o sum_commented.asm`.

+We can use [`sum_commented.asm`]() to get a good idea of how the assembly code works.

+Then we can use the following command to compile `sum.c` into a binary file that the simulator can run.

+Additionally, we can use objdump to analyze the compiled binary file's assembly instructions by running the following command.
+`>> objdump -d sum > sum.asm`
 ## Configuration
 Since the gem5 python components are modularized, we can easily create our own configuration script.
 ```python